 Connecting Local Farms & Food Businesses to New Business Opportunities

-Farm to institution is at the core of our mission.
-We view the institutional (schools, hospitals, hotels, etc.) purchasing of local foods as a game changer in the long term sustainability of the local food movement.
-A shift in institutional food buying has the potential for major impacts on not only the local economy, but on food access in general.
-Swaying large institutions with huge food budgets to leverage their purchasing power in support of small and mid-size farms can boost the local economy here in Western NY.
-The other goal is to open up access to healthy, local food for the populations generally served by public institutions such as schools and hospitals.
+Farm to Institution is at the core of our mission.
+We view the institutional (schools, hospitals, hotels, etc.) purchasing of local foods as a game changer in the long-term sustainability of regional food systems.
+A shift in institutional food procurement has the potential for major impacts on not only the local economy, but on food access in general.
+Swaying large institutions with significant food budgets to leverage their purchasing power in support of small and mid-size farms can boost the local economies across New York State.
+The other goal is to increase access to healthy, local food for the populations generally served by public institutions such as schools and hospitals.
 The Western NY Food Hub project was one way we increased access to local farm products by large scale institutions across the Western NY region.